-A market research dashboard is an efficient way to present survey results of market research studies to clients.
-It is an interactive approach that empowers to ask and answer multiple questions at the same time.
-Common market research examples that are visualized on dynamic, interactive dashboards are for instance brand analysis, product innovation and customer satisfaction studies.
+A market research dashboard is an efficient way to present survey results of market research studies to stakeholders or clients.
+It is an interactive approach that empowers to ask and answer multiple questions at the same time by using interactive dashboard features.

 Let's take a look at these 3 market research dashboard examples: Brand Analysis Dashboard - Product Innovation Dashboard - Customer Satisfaction Dashboard.